Steel construction news

 - Click the ‘Log in / Create Account’ button in the top left corner

 - Enter the required details to create an account

 - Tick the box to receive either digital or printed NSC magazine, or both

 [top]NSC Annual Review

 This NSC Annual Review ran from January 2015 to January 2018 and brought together a number of projects featured in NSC magazine throughout 2016 that highlight the benefits of using structural steelwork for construction projects.
 These case studies are real proof of the cost, programme, safety and performance benefits of using steel framing.

-Each article tells a different story from the BREEAM ‘Excellent’ commercial building at 12 Hammersmith Grove to the speedy delivery of the new retail and leisure destination of Friars Walk in Newport.
+Each article tells a different story from the BREEAM ‘Excellent’ commercial buildings at The Embankment, Salford to the speedy delivery of the new retail and leisure destination of The Lexicon in Bracknell.
 While they may be very different projects, in all cases the use of steel framing has delivered a suite of benefits to the design team, the construction programme, the building owners and its users.

 This publication also showcases the wider benefits of steel under a number of headings – such as safety, speed of construction, cost, quality, sustainability, innovation, offsite manufacture, and key performance attributes such as vibration and acoustics.

 [top]NSC Technical Digest

 This NSC Technical Digest brings together all of the Advisory Desk Notes and Technical Articles from the steel construction sector published in NSC magazine throughout 2016.
 All of these articles can also be found on www.newsteelconstruction.com but we have responded to requests to bring them together in a separate format with this publication, the first in what is intended will be an annual series of Technical Digests.